2008 Pacific typhoon season: Typhoon Fengshen (Frank)

 On June 18, an area of low pressure that the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) had been monitoring for a few days was upgraded to Tropical Depression Frank.
-Later that day both the Joint Typhoon Warning Center (JTWC) and the Japan Meteorological Agency (JMA) started issuing full advisories on Frank with the JTWC designating it as Tropical Depression 07W.
-Early the next day the JMA upgraded the tropical depression to a tropical storm and assigned the name Fengshen.
-Tropical Storm Fengshen then rapidly intensified that day by becoming a severe tropical storm and then intensifying into a typhoon later that day.
-The next day Typhoon Fengshen made landfall in eastern Samar in the central Philippines and travelled northwest over the islands.
+Later that day, both the Joint Typhoon Warning Center (JTWC) and the Japan Meteorological Agency (JMA) started issuing full advisories on Frank with the JTWC designating it as Tropical Depression 07W.
+Early the next day, the JMA upgraded the tropical depression to a tropical storm and assigned the name Fengshen.
+Fengshen then rapidly intensified that day by becoming a severe tropical storm and then intensifying into a typhoon later that day.
+The next day, Typhoon Fengshen made landfall in eastern Samar in the central Philippines and travelled northwest over the islands.

 Fengshen was initially forecast to go through Bicol Region but later on shifted its course further westward, eventually going towards the direction of Mindoro Province.
-However, before even reaching Mindoro it again shifted its direction northward towards the direction of Metro Manila, mainly because of the weakening of the High Pressure area system in the northern part of the Philippines.
+However, before even reaching Mindoro, it again shifted its direction northward towards the direction of Metro Manila, mainly because of the weakening of the High Pressure area system in the northern part of the Philippines.

 Typhoon Fengshen, after creating havoc in the Philippines, emerged into the South China Sea on the 22nd of June and moved northwards towards China.
 After moving into the South China Sea both the JMA and PAGASA downgraded it to a severe tropical storm while the JTWC downgraded Fengshen from a Typhoon to a Tropical Storm.
 PAGASA then issued its final advisory on Tropical Storm Fengshen (Frank) due to Fengshen leaving PAGASA's Area of Responsibility.
-Late in the evening of the 24th June Tropical Storm Fengshen made landfall on Shenzhen, Guangdong, before moving into mainland China.
-The next day the JTWC downgraded Fengshen to a tropical depression and issued their final warning on the system.
+Late in the evening of the 24th June, Tropical Storm Fengshen made landfall on Shenzhen, Guangdong, before moving into mainland China.
+The next day, JTWC downgraded Fengshen to a tropical depression and issued their final warning on the system.
 The JMA then announced their final warning as they downgraded Fengshen to a tropical depression.

 Tropical Depression Gener

 On July 4, PAGASA reported that Tropical Depression Gener formed in the South China Sea to the west of the Philippines.
 The precursor to Gener earlier moved across Luzon, producing 13 mm of rain in the Ilocos Region.
 The system had deep convection persisting on the western side of its developing low level circulation center, although it was in an area of moderate wind shear, and rapid development was not expected.
 On July 7, Gener left the PAGASA area of responsibility.
 The Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert on July 7 as the circulation strengthened, despite the convection being disorganized due to the shear.
 Later that day the JMA reported that the system become a minor Tropical Depression, although the Hong Kong Observatory (HKO) did not follow suit.
 The system rapidly weakened as it moved ashore on China to the east of Hong Kong.
-Early on July 8 the JMA issued their last advisory on the depression.
+Early on July 8, the JMA issued their last advisory on the depression.
 There was no damage reported in China, although the system produced heavy rainfall in Guangdong Province.